Home Compare EL vs ML.PA

 Price setup map for EL and ML.PA Stronger + cheaper Stronger + richer Weaker + cheaper Weaker + richer ELML.PA Relative valuation Structural strength

-Compagnie Générale des Établissements Michelin Société en commandite par actions looks stronger both structurally and on relative valuation.
+Compagnie Générale des Établissements Michelin Société en commandite par actions still looks stronger, and the price setup does not materially undermine that lead.

 Valuation position uses Forward P/E and peer-relative PE percentile (idx_pct_pe) where available.